Txagg1992/PickAColor/README.md

 Using Compose
 Please build a simple color picker in 30 minutes:

-Create a single-screen Android app with three sliders (SeekBars) for RGB values Each slider should range from 0-255, representing the R, G, and B color values Include labels for each slider indicating the current numeric value (0-255) Display a preview rectangle/square that shows the currently selected color
+Create a single-screen Android app with three sliders (SeekBars) for RGB values./n Each slider should range from 0-255, representing the R, G, and B color values Include labels for each slider indicating the current numeric value (0-255) Display a preview rectangle/square that shows the currently selected color